Dale Center for the Study of War and Society

 History major Austin Boudreaux received a Culpepper research award to support his honors thesis focused on civil rights struggles during the Union Army’s occupation of Civil War and Reconstruction-era Mississippi.
 The award helped him purchase key books for his research as well as a subscription to several digital newspaper databases.

-English major Savannah Underwood received a Culpepper research grant to support her creative writing project, which featured a series of short stories about an American GI and his Japanese wife, who he meets on a tour in Okinawa.
+English major Savannah Underwood received a Culpepper research grant to support her creative writing project, which featured a series of short stories about an American GI and his Japanese wife, who he meet on a tour in Okinawa.
 Her award paid for books for background research.

 History major Kristen McGuire received a 2018 Virginia Culpepper Memorial Award for her paper, “The Blacklist Curtain Call,” which investigated Hollywood’s resistance to McCarthyism in the 1950s.